Effy Stonem: Series 3

-In her central episode it is apparent that Effy has "gone off the rails" as stated by her in the previous episode.
-Though she is prepared to break up with Cook — which she does without informing him — and confront Freddie with her feelings, she is discouraged by Freddie's new relationship with Katie.
+In her central episode it is apparent that Effy has "gone off the rails".
+Though she is prepared to break up with Cook, which she does without informing him, and confront Freddie with her feelings, she is discouraged by Freddie's new relationship with Katie.
 When the group goes camping in an area of the woods known as Gobblers End, the uninvited Cook shows up and bitterly reveals secrets, including that he and Pandora have apparently been sleeping together behind Effy's back.
 Under the influence of shrooms, Effy flees from the clearing where they are camping and into the woods where she is attacked by a jealous and insecure Katie, who pins her down and spits on her before attempting to choke her, prompting Effy to pick up a rock and strike Katie in self-defense.
-Afterward, Effy is comforted when she and Freddie have sex for the first time; however, the next morning when Katie is learned to be missing, Effy becomes extremely anxious.
-Eventually, Katie is found after a phone call Effy makes and is taken to the hospital, where Freddie and others learn what happened and turn against Effy for abandoning Katie in the woods and for causing her to need nine stitches in her head.
-Effy blacks out, only to awake in a car driven by Cook, who doesn't know where they are or where they are going, only that the two of them are going together.
-A full moon appears in Effy's central episodes, both in season 3 and 4; this is a connection to Effy's dark state of mind and her depressive disorder.
+Afterwards, Effy is comforted when she and Freddie have sex for the first time.
+The next morning, Katie is still missing, and Effy becomes anxious.
+Katie is eventually found and is taken to the hospital, where Freddie and others learn what happened and turn against Effy for abandoning Katie in the woods and assaulting her.
+Effy blacks out and awakens in a car driven by Cook.

 It is learned in the finale that Cook has been bringing Effy to "one small, shitty town after another" for weeks, and Effy is becoming gradually more dissatisfied with this seemingly aimless wandering.
 Cook, however, tells her that this is the town where his father lives.
 While Cook is content to end their journey here, Effy grows worried for Cook when she sees how his father manipulates him, prompting her to call Freddie for help — and telling him that she loves him shortly before hanging up.
 When Freddie and JJ arrive, they decide that the fate of the boys' relationships with Effy should be decided by the small town's race.
 JJ, who wins the race, takes charge and demands that they solve their problems once and for all, forcing both boys to admit that they each love Effy and telling her that she must choose between them.
 Although Effy doesn't say anything, her "look says it all" when her gaze lingers over Freddie, prompting Cook to leave in a fury.
 When Freddie and Effy are alone, they make up and have sex.
 The following morning Effy, Freddie, Cook, and JJ begin their journey home.